 – Galatians 3:2-3

 Based on this concept, any sinfulness in our lives is a direct result of a lack of faith in that area, or as the Amplified puts it, a lack of complete trust in and reliance on Jesus Christ for what we need or desire.
 It’s like in Mark 11 when Jesus cursed the fig tree.
 It’s as if that fig tree had no faith and was trying to trick Jesus, saying, “Look at me, Jesus!
 I’m all healthy and leafy green!”
-But Jesus saw right through that fig tree’s facade and said, “You ain’t got no fruit!”
+But Jesus saw right through that fig tree’s façade and said, “You ain’t got no fruit!”
 BAM!
 Dead tree.
 That’s like us when we focus only on our “good deeds.”
 We lack faith and any real fruit, which is the opposite of the Word!
 Don’t be like that!
-Have faith and focus on your relationship with God.
-Then your actions will follow.
+Have faith and focus on your relationship with God, then allow your actions to follow.

 Pursue your purpose in Him,